Pontius6/RubysAdventureZuniga/README.md

 # RubysAdventureZuniga
-Creating the repository for ruby's adventure
+Creating the repository for ruby's adventure project